temporalio/sdk-python/README.md

 Some things to note about the above code:

+* Workflows run in a sandbox by default.
+Users are encouraged to define workflows in files with no side effects or other complicated code.
+See the [Workflow Sandbox](#workflow-sandbox) section for more details.
 * This workflow continually updates the queryable current greeting when signalled and can complete with the greeting on a different signal
 * Workflows are always classes and must have a single `@workflow.run` which is an `async def` function